craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Open **Outlook**.
 Sign in as **Sallie**.

-1. Reply to Amy's e-mail.
+1. Reply to Amy’s e-mail.

-1. Accept Amy's meeting request.
+1. Accept Amy’s meeting request.